What is remote desktop protocol and why should you secure it?

 Can I add multi factor authentication to RDP with Awingu?

 One of the built-in features is indeed Multi factor authentication.
 Awingu will enable Time-based (TOTP) as well as Counter-Based (HOTP) token generation.
-This means you don’t have to buy another mfa solution to ensure secure authentication for the user.
+This means you don’t have to buy another mfa solution to ensure secure authentication for the users when they need access.

-If you desire more token options, then Awingu can enable using other systems as well (such as RADIUS based services, or DUO security, or IdP based services such as Azure Multi Factor Authentication or IdenProtect.) for secure authentication.
+If you desire more token options for secure access, then Awingu can enable using other systems as well (such as RADIUS based services, or DUO security, or IdP based services such as Azure Multi Factor Authentication or IdenProtect.) for secure authentication.

 Is Awingu a simple solution?